 - Possessing the Spanish retirement Visa only will enable you to invest in Spain or generate ant additional income b without

-Requirements for Qualifying for the Retirement Visa Spain
+Requirements for Qualifying for the Spanish Retirement Visa

 Anyone with a wish to retire in Spain must fulfill a certain requirement.
 The retire in Spain requirements encompasses several things.
-Below are requirements that one fulfill before they are considered eligible to apply for retirement Visa Spain:
+Below are requirements that one fulfill before they are considered eligible to apply for retirement Visa:

 1. Must be able to sustain themselves financially because they stay in Spain without work as they are not allowed to earn any income while they reside in Spain.
 The income approved is from either their investments, income earned from investments in other countries or retirement benefits.